sagemath/trac_to_gh/Issue 6768.md

 # Issue 6768: [with patch, needs review] Basis of a Hecke algebra

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6768

 Original creator: wakep